Atique29/Argon/README.md

 # Argon
 A minimalistic football-fixture tracker app made with python tkinter

-This application that helps you to keep track of your favourite teams next fixture, results and the state of the point table.
+This application helps you to keep track of your favourite team's next fixture, results and the state of the point table.
 Get an API key by registering at football-data.org and you're good to go.